Aveek-Saha/blog/content/post/getting-started-with-vuejs-and-the-github-api.md

 {{< / highlight >}}

-We're going to add a navbar, a container div and some styles to ```App.vue``` and file should look like this.
+We're going to add a navbar, a container div and some styles to ```App.vue``` and the file should look like this.
 {{< highlight html >}}

 <template>